Trade Career Test

 About the Free Trade School Career Test

-This trade school career test is free for anyone.
-This career test was designed to assist people to discover their interest.
-Also, most trade careers require two years or less of education.
+This trade school career test was designed to assist people to discover their interests.
 Schools can use this test to complement their career curriculum for middle and high school students.
 Colleges, trade schools, and workforce centers also use this test to help students with career exploration.